usnistgov/800-63-3/sp800-63-3/sec1_2_introduction.md

 1.  *Conduct a risk assessment of the government system* - No specific risk assessment methodology is prescribed for this purpose;
-    however, NIST SP 800-30 [[SP 800-30]](#SP800-30) offers a general process for risk assessment and risk mitigation, and NIST SP 800-37 Revision 1 [[SP 800-37]](#SP800-37) provides a guideline on the selection and specification of security controls for a system as part of an organization-wide information security program.
+    however, NIST SP 800-30 [[SP 800-30]](#SP800-30) offers a general process for risk assessment and risk mitigation, and NIST SP 800-37 Revision 1 [[SP 800-37]](#SP800-37) provides recommendations on the selection and specification of security controls for a system as part of an organization-wide information security program.
 This guideline supports the identification of risk to the organization or to individuals associated with the operation of a system.

 2.  *Map identified risks to the appropriate assurance level* - Section 2.2 of OMB M-04-04 provides the guidance necessary for agencies to